apptension/apptension-tools/README.md

 What is `apptension-tools`?

-* is an opinionated set of tools used by Apptension for development
+* is an opinionated set of tools used by Apptension for development,
-* is a way to unify infrastructure between various projects
+* is a way to unify infrastructure between various projects,
-* contains predefined gulp tasks
+* contains predefined gulp tasks,
-* contains predefined webpack configuration
+* contains predefined webpack configuration,
-* uses eslint to lint your code
+* uses eslint to lint your code,
-* allows you to write in ES6 out of the box
+* allows you to write in ES6 out of the box,
-* reduces time necessary to bootstrap your project
+* reduces time necessary to bootstrap your project,
-* includes multi-environment support
+* includes multi-environment support.

 ## Predefined Gulp tasks